PERSPECTIVES/ THE CONSULTING GROUP, LLC

 1. Read the recipe all the way through before starting.
 Measure all ingredients and have at your side.

-15. Bake for 10 to 15 minutes, or until bottoms begin to brown.
+16. Bake for additional 10 to 15 minutes at 350 degrees, or until bottoms begin to brown.

-16. Turn and bake an additional 10 minutes or until browned and crisp.
+17. Turn the pieces over and bake an additional 10 minutes or until browned and crisp.

 ChefSecret: Drizzle icing with white, dark or milk chocolate or even use royal icing.